Teach English in Thailand

 Completing Your Application

-- Step 1: Select the APPLY NOW button to the left.
+- Select the APPLY NOW button to the right.
 You will be sent your unique link to your online application immediately via email.

-- Step 2: Using the unique link emailed to you, fill out the general information application.
+- Using the unique link emailed to you, fill out the application.
 This includes things like your name, address and chosen start date.
-Once complete, you will receive an email with links to the second and third part of the application.

-- Step 5: Submit your $250 deposit.
-A deposit is required in order to reserve your spot in the program and is subtracted from your total program fee.
-If we are unable to place you we will refund your deposit, minus a $75 processing fee.
-Once the deposit is submitted we can begin preparing you for your adventure abroad.
+- Submit your $300 deposit.
+A deposit is required in order to interview for the program and is subtracted from your total program fee.
+We only interview serious applicants for this program, which is why we require this deposit.
+If we are unable to accept you following your interview (very unlikely!) we will refund your deposit in full.

-- Step 5: Schedule your Skype interview!
-Once you have submitted your online application and paid your deposit, you will be asked to schedule a Skype interview with a Greenheart Travel representative.
-If you do not have a Skype account, please be sure to create an account before the date of your interview.
+- Schedule your interview!
+Once you have submitted your online application and paid your deposit, you will be asked to schedule an interview with a Greenheart Travel representative.
+This will be done online, via video chat, and we will send you the link to join us at your scheduled time.